Implications of portal vector-like lepton on associated Higgs production at a multi-TeV muon collider: Collider Analysis

 where $E$ is the energy associated with the final state object and $\sigma_{_E}$ is the standard deviation in the measurement of $E$.
 The parameters $N,~S$ and $C$ represents respectively the noise, stochastic and the constant terms.
 Depending on the detector these parameters have different values for specific final state objects.
 In the context of future muon collider for jets in the central region ($|\eta| < 2.5$), we have used the following set of values for these parameters \cite{Pezzotti:2022ndj}

+We have used anti-kt jet clustering algorithm \cite{Cacciari:2008gp} with clustering radius R=0.4 using FastJet (version 3.5.0) \cite{Cacciari:2011ma}. {We also work with jets in the central region ({\it central-jet}), defined as

-In Fig.~\ref{fig:jet_multiplicity_distribution}, we plot the central-jet\footnote{Jets with transverse momentum $p_{_T} > 20$ GeV and pseudo-rapidity $|\eta| < 2.5$} number distributions for various signal benchmark points.
-We have used anti-kt jet clustering algorithm \cite{Cacciari:2008gp} with clustering radius R=0.4 using FastJet (version 3.5.0) \cite{Cacciari:2011ma}.
-This has been done keeping in mind the fact that at the muon collider center-of-mass energies ($\sqrt{s}=3~\text{TeV}~\text{and}~10~\text{TeV})$, both the Higgs and the dark photon are always highly boosted, each sharing almost half of the available center-of-mass energies.
+In Fig.~\ref{fig:jet_multiplicity_distribution}, we plot the central-jet multiplicity distributions for various signal benchmark points.} This has been done keeping in mind the fact that at the muon collider center-of-mass energies ($\sqrt{s}=3~\text{TeV}~\text{and}~10~\text{TeV})$, both the Higgs and the dark photon are always highly boosted, each sharing almost half of the available center-of-mass energies.
 Therefore, most of the signal events are expected to have one collimated $b\bar{b}$ pair originating from the Higgs decays resulting into a single narrow jet.
 Only a fraction of signal events due to final state radiation, showering and hadronization effect result into events with more than one central-jet.

 It turns out at 3 TeV center-of-mass energy a large fraction ($\sim 87-90$\%) of the signal events consists of {\it exactly one central-jet} and remaining $10-13$\% corresponds to {\it exactly two central-jet} events.
 This pattern changes at 10 TeV center-of-mass energy.
 In this case, almost all the signal events ($\gtrsim 96$\%) correspond to one central-jet, as expected.
-The central-jet number distribution corresponding to the total SM background in the $b\bar{b}\nu\bar{\nu}$ final state is also displayed on the same figure.
-One can see that the SM background events are distributed among $0,1,2~\text{or}~3$ central-jet events categories.
-At $\sqrt{s}=3$ TeV the distribution has a peak around N$_{\rm c-jet}$ = 2 containing almost $54$\% of the total background events.
+The {central-jet multiplicity} distribution corresponding to the total SM background in the $b\bar{b}\nu\bar{\nu}$ final state is also displayed on the same figure.
+One can see that the SM background events are distributed among $0,1,2~\text{or}~3$ {{\it central-jet} events categories}\footnote{Here, the {\it zero central-jet} event category represents all events with no jets in the central region (i.e., $|\eta|<2.5$) having $p_{_{T}} > 20$ GeV and is not considered for any further analysis. }.
+At $\sqrt{s}=3$ TeV the {central-jet multiplicity} distribution has a peak around {two} containing almost $54$\% of the total background events.
 At 10 TeV center-of-mass energy, there is a significant decrease (increase) in number of events in exactly two (zero) central-jet event categories.